Average-case Speedup for Product Formulas: Arguments for optimality

-We give an argument for gate complexity lower bounds for $k$-local Hamiltonians.
-For a particular unitary $e^{\iunit \vH t}$, it appears stubbornly hard to rule out whether a shorter circuit exists.
-Fortunately, for a set of unitaries, lower bounds do exist by a counting argument.
-In the 1d spatially local model, $nt$ is known to be the upper and lower bounds of gate complexity: \begin{fact}[upper bounds, analog to digital~\cite{haah2020quantum,thy_trotter_error}] For every piece-wise constant Hamiltonian
+In this section, we give a counting argument suggesting that our gate complexity for random $k$-local Hamiltonians with fixed inputs is optimal at early times.
+For a particular unitary $e^{\iunit \vH t}$, is it generally hard to rule out the existence of a shorter circuit.
+Fortunately, lower bounds do exist by a counting argument for a set of unitaries.

+We begin with reviewing the gate complexity for 1d-spatially-local models.
+There, the gate complexity $nt$ is known to be tight. \begin{fact}[upper bounds, analog to digital~\cite{haah2020quantum,thy_trotter_error}] For every piece-wise constant Hamiltonian

-product formula approximates it well using $e^{(\tilde{\CO}(nt))}$ gates \end{fact} \begin{fact}[Lower bounds, digital to analog~\cite{haah2020quantum}] In the family of piece-wise constant Hamiltonian, there exists $\tilde{\CO}(nt)$ different instances of Boolean circuits, and hence require a circuit of size $\tilde{\Omega}(nt)$. \end{fact} Now, for $k$-local random Hamiltonians, we have shown $e^{-\iunit \vH t}$ can be simulated with gate complexity of $\CO(n^k \lnormp{\vH}{(1),2} t)$ for a fixed input state.
-Is the factor of the number of Hamiltonian terms $\Gamma=n^4$ a feature or a bug?
+product formula approximates it well using $\tilde{\CO}(nt)$ gates \end{fact} \begin{fact}[Lower bounds, digital to analog~\cite{haah2020quantum}] In the family of piece-wise constant Hamiltonian, there exists $\tilde{\CO}(nt)$ different instances of Boolean circuits, and hence require a circuit of size $\tilde{\Omega}(nt)$. \end{fact}

+Now, for $k$-local random Hamiltonians, we have shown the unitary evolution $\e^{-\iunit \vH t}$ can be simulated with gate complexity of $\tilde{\CO}(n^k \lnormp{\vH}{(local),2} t)$ for a fixed input state.
+Is the factor of the number of Hamiltonian terms $\Gamma=n^k$ a feature or a bug?
 We conjecture it is the former. \begin{hyp} Simulation of a typical sample of random $k$-local (SYK normalization) Hamiltonian for time $t$ requires $\tilde{\Omega}(n^kt)$ gates. \end{hyp}

-We present a supportive early time argument.
-Consider the random Hamiltonian drawn randomly
+We present a supportive early-time argument.
+Consider the random Hamiltonian drawn randomly where the $k$-local matrices are o.n.